Mister Rogers' Neighborhood season 4

 The following is a list of episodes from the fourth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1971.
 It is the first season to premiere on PBS after the 1970 renaming from NET.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1

 King Friday feels that babies are getting too much attention and on Prince Tuesday, he tries to limit such attention to one hour a day.
 Picture Picture shows us how construction paper is made.